Dozmary Pool: Wildlife and ecology

 The oligotrophic pool is important for its palynological record (or history) of the vegetation since the last ice-age.
 It is also part of a network of sites in south-west England for the reconstruction of vegetation history.
 In the fine granitic gravel on the bottom of the pool grows spring quillwort (Isoetes echinospora).
 At the time of designation in 1951 it was the only known site in Cornwall, but since 1988 has been found in three nearby pools.
 Growing on the margins of the pool is six-stamened waterwort (Elatine hexandra), a nationally scarce plant in the UK.

 In 1602, Richard Carew describes the pool as a mile or more in circumference and nowhere more than 9 ft deep.
 He tells how some gentlemen of the district experimented to see whether the pool contained fish and found only eels.
-A rare cladoceran, Drepanothrix dentate and a copepod, Diaptomus vierzejskii occur in good numbers.
+A rare cladoceran, Drepanothrix dentata and a copepod, Diaptomus vierzejskii occur in good numbers.
 At the end of the 19th century, it was described by Sabine Baring-Gould as abounding in fish and surrounded by numerous remains of the working of flint in the Stone Age.

-In 1951, at the time of designation of the Site of Special Scientific Interest, the pool was considered valuable for wintering birds and migrating wildfowl such as Eurasian coot (Fulica atra), Eurasian teal (Anas crecca) and Eurasian wigeon (A penelope).
+In 1951, at the time of designation of the Site of Special Scientific Interest, the pool was considered valuable for wintering birds and migrating wildfowl such as Eurasian coot (Fulica atra), Eurasian teal (Anas crecca) and Eurasian wigeon (Anas penelope).
 Since the opening of the Siblyback and Colliford reservoirs on Bodmin Moor, its relative importance has declined.
 Breeding birds around the pool include Eurasian curlew (Numenius arquata), dunlin (Calidris alpina), northern lapwing (Vanellus vanellus), common snipe (Gallinago gallinago) and European stonechat (Saxicola torquate).